Public Comments for 02/03/2026 Education - K-12 Subcommittee

 No Comments Available

-HB996 - Postsecondary Education Rehabilitation Transition Program; implementation of plan.
+HB996 - Postsecondary Education Rehabilitation Transition Program; plan for expansion of Program.

-HB1017 - School boards; excusing students from attendance at school; grounds; verified medical reasons.
+HB1017 - School boards; excusing students from attendance at school, verified medical reasons.

 Last Name: Rossler Locality: Suffolk